 Public Health Emergency - Leading a Nation Prepared

-ASPR is supporting the development of demonstration projects that address healthcare preparedness challenges, establish best practices for improving disaster readiness across the healthcare delivery system, and show the potential effectiveness and viability of a Regional Disaster Health Response System (RDHRS).
+The HHS Office of the Assistant Secretary for Preparedness and Response (ASPR) is supporting the development of demonstration projects that address health care preparedness challenges, establish best practices for improving disaster readiness across the health care delivery system, and show the potential effectiveness and viability of a Regional Disaster Health Response System (RDHRS).
+Over three years and in three states, ASPR has invested over $15 million in these RDHRS demonstration projects.

 Assistant Secretary for Preparedness and Response (ASPR), 200 Independence Ave., SW, Washington, DC 20201